Silanael/sart/README.md

 ## THINGS TO BE MINDFUL OF
 - LIST is extremely slow with ArFS-drives/paths.
 It is purposely left that way for this version in order to provide a good known to compare listings against when I do optimize it.
-Use VERBOSE to verify and generate lists of drive content.
+Use VERIFY to verify and generate lists of drive content.
+- The default value of --concurrent-ms 50 may be too fast for some connections.
+  If you're getting errors in VERIFY-listings, try increasing concurrent interval, ie. `--concurrent-ms 100`, or to 200 or more.
 - Redirect-to-file (">") cannot yet be used from within the internal console.